ibm-cloud-docs/FileStorage/architecture-guide-file-storage-vmware.md

 The {{site.data.keyword.filestorage_short}} is designed to support high I/O applications that require predictable levels of performance.
 The predictable performance is achieved through the allocation of protocol-level input/output operations per second (IOPS) to individual volumes.

-If you require more than more than eight hosts to access your datastore then choosing NFS {{site.data.keyword.filestorage_short}} is the best practice.
+If you require more than eight hosts to access your datastore then choosing NFS {{site.data.keyword.filestorage_short}} is the best practice.
 {:tip}

 The {{site.data.keyword.filestorage_short}} offering is accessed and mounted through an NFS connection.
 In a VMware deployment, a single volume can be mounted to up to 64 ESXi hosts as shared storage.
 You can also mount multiple volumes to create a storage cluster to use vSphere Storage Distributed Resource Scheduler (DRS).